-We are working with our partners in health and care across the South West to support innovative place-based approaches to identify and support the health and wellbeing of communities disproportionately affected by COVID-19.
+We’ve been working with our partners in health and care to support innovative place-based approaches to identify and support the health and wellbeing of communities disproportionately affected by COVID-19.

-We’re working with NHS England’s personalised care team to source hardware for people vulnerable to COVID-19 who live across the South West without access to the internet or technology they need to access support online.
+Working with NHS England’s personalised care team to source hardware for people vulnerable to COVID-19 without access to the internet or the technology they need to access support online.